DP4204 Interactive Product Design Assignment

 DP4204 Interactive Product Design is an elective course from Product Design faculty.
 The course is taught by Mr. Slamet Riyadi.
 In this course, we will learn how to create successful interaction between user and product through meaningful communication.
 We learn about the elements, approaches, law, and characteristics of good interaction.
 We also learn about usability and user experience and its stages and tools to create good UX.

-We focused our users to people with disabilities who were in teen age range since they had high interest in learning.
+We focused our users to people with disabilities who were teenagers since they had high interest in learning.
 Based on an initial study, teenage with hearing impairment realized that learning foreign language is important, especially English.
-They like to browse internet, play games, but most of the websites and games are using English.
-In order to understand the websites and games they need to understand English.
+They like to browse the internet, play games, but most of the websites and games are using English.
+In order to understand the websites and games, they need to understand English.
 They wanted to learn many things that not only things they learned at school, but also things from the internet which could increase their skill.

 Firstly, we did research in order to gain user insight and gather user’s problem.

-We gain user insight by doing interview with student in Special Needs School.
-The insight was used to know more about their condition, so we could imagine being in their shoes more accurately.
-By imagine being in their shoes, it supposed to help us creating a solution that has high empathy to its users.
-Here are the user’s insight that we gained.
+We gain user insight by doing an interview with students in Special Needs School.
+The insight was used to know more about their condition so we could imagine being in their shoes more accurately.
+By imagine being in their shoes, it supposed to help us create a solution that has high empathy for its users.
+Here is the user’s insight that we gained.